Analytic torsion for twisted de Rham complexes: Analytic torsion of twisted de Rham complexes

 By general theory \cite{GrSe,Gr06}, $\zeta(s,d_{\bar k}^\dagger d_{\bar k})$ is holomorphic in the half plane $\Re(s)>n/2$ and extends meromorphically to $\CO$ with possible simple poles at $\{\frac{n-l}{2},l=0,1,2,\dots\}$ and possible double poles at negative integers only.
 The Laurent series of $\zeta(s,d_{\bar k}^\dagger d_{\bar k})$ at $s=0$ is

-Here $c_{-1}(P_{\bar k},\Delta_{\bar k})=\frac{1}{2}\res(P_{\bar k})$, where $\res(P_{\bar k})$ is known as the non-commutative residue or the Guillemin-Wodzicki residue trace of $P_{\bar k}$ \cite{Wo, Gui}.
-Since $P_{\bar k}$ is a projection, $\res(P_{\bar k})=0$ \cite{Wo, BrLe, Gr03}.
+Here $c_{-1}(P_{\bar k},\Delta_{\bar k})=\frac{1}{2}\res(P_{\bar k})$, where $\res(P_{\bar k})$ is known as the non-commutative residue or the Guillemin-Wodzicki residue trace of $P_{\bar k}$ \cite{Wo,Gui}.
+Since $P_{\bar k}$ is a projection, $\res(P_{\bar k})=0$ \cite{Wo,BrLe,Gr03}.
 Therefore $\zeta(s,d_{\bar k}^\dagger d_{\bar k})$ is regular at $s=0$. \end{proof}

 Theorem~\ref{zeta-hol} justifies the definition of the twisted analytic torsion in (\ref{def-tor}).
-The constant term $\zeta(0,d_{\bar k}^\dagger d_{\bar k})=c_0(P_{\bar k},\Delta_{\bar k})$ of the above Laurent series is related to the Kontsevich-Vishik trace \cite{KV, Gr06}.
+The constant term $\zeta(0,d_{\bar k}^\dagger d_{\bar k})=c_0(P_{\bar k},\Delta_{\bar k})$ of the above Laurent series is related to the Kontsevich-Vishik trace \cite{KV,Gr06}.
 It can nevertheless be studied by standard heat kernel techniques (Lemma~\ref{sum-zeta-b}, Corollaries~\ref{var-zeta0} and \ref{var-zeta0-H} below).
-Recall that the zeta-function is related to the heat kernel by a Mellin transform
+Recall the notion of twisted Betti numbers $b_{\bar k}(X,\E,H)$ ($k=0,1$) from \S\ref{sect:twistedDR} and the fact that the zeta-function is related to the heat kernel by a Mellin transform

 \begin{lemma} If $\dim X$ is odd, then

 \end{lemma}